What is pimecrolimus?

 - Minimize or avoid exposure to natural or artificial sunlight.

-- Stop use once signs or symptoms resolve.
+- Stop using pimecrolimus cream once signs or symptoms resolve.
 Use an emollient as maintenance therapy – this can be applied immediately after using pimecrolimus cream.

 - Restart treatment when the signs or symptoms recur.